 WGU is an online university that helps make balance easier.
 Because there are no class times or campus to get to and your coursework is online, you can attend school on your schedule.
 Do your assignments and tests when it works for you.
 You can fit your social life, family responsibilities, and work schedule all side-by-side with your online learning.
 You don't have to be one of those people who decides they can't get the education they want because they don't have time.

 This year, decide that success means you get to be one of those people who goes after their dreams!

 It can be frustrating to go through your classes and feel like you’re barely keeping your head above water.
 At WGU, no student is alone.
 Every student has access to Program Mentors and faculty that can help them succeed.
-From the time you enroll, and within each class you take, there are lots of people with skills in your chosen field that will be able to help you and mentor you, from teachers to counselors.
+From the time you enroll, and within each class you take, there are lots of people with skills in your chosen field that will can help you and mentor you, from teachers to counselors.

 Online students especially struggle with this busy schedule, as they often have full-time jobs and more family obligations than traditional students.
-But students who are so busy also are in most need of good sleep and eating habits.
+But students who are so busy are also in most need of good sleep and eating habits.
 They need the fuel and rest to ensure they are mentally ready for challenging assignments and tests.
 Being in school takes a lot of mental capacity, and you should make it a goal to focus on a healthy lifestyle as much as you can.
-Try these tips for creating a healthier lifestyle
+Try these tips for creating a healthier lifestyle:

 Try to add brain food to your diet as much as possible.

 Use a bedtime app that will help remind you when it’s time to go to sleep.